nothke/depplier/README.md

     mylibrary.lib

 // Specific configurations are named as [Configuration|Platform]
-// Will be appended after all deps found in "deps" [Debug|x64] libdir =
+// Will be appended after all entries found in [ALL] [Debug|x64] libdir =
     deps\mylibrary\Debug